HOUSE IN PALAU

 -Can I bring pets to Palau?

-We're not sure.
-Our memory is that bringing pets into Palau is simple.
-Getting them out, however, might involve a quarantine in Hawaii.
+Getting pets out of Palau is pretty straightforward but bringing them in is tricky.
 The Palauan government is a better source of information.

--How long a committment are you looking for?
+-How long a commitment are you looking for?
+How about less than a year?

-Ideally one year.
+Well, we are pretty stuck on the one-year minimum.
 If we had people cycling in and out every few months, it would make it difficult for future caretakers to establish meaningful relationships on the island.
 Of course, if it was working out, someone could stay on for longer.
-The Peace Corp. we know lived on Anguar for 26 months and loved it.
+The Peace Corp. volunteer we know lived on Anguar for 26 months and loved it.
+We've had six caretakers so far and, with one exception, all seemed to have really enjoyed it and stayed for the entire year or extended.
+The one woman who didn't underestimated the heat, distance, and isolation and left after a few months.